starting fresh and archiving old blog posts

 archive directory, but also so i don't try to

 touch or alter them later on, because i know i'll get the urge to edit some of

 the older technical writing-adjacent posts, and because it would be too tedious

 regarding my new approach to my homepage, i think the fact that heading

 aren't generated is a good thing for me, because i enjoy writing unstructured

-urge to create instructions, which i want to save for my programming projects or
+an urge to create instructions, which i want to save for my programming

 i guess john gruber's original intention was to write a blogging language, not a technical documentation language, so by using something that renders so similarly to the original markdown parser, i guess it only makes sense that it's enabled my desire to write unstructured blog posts?